nschantz21/studious-succotash/README.md

-orderbook_analytics
+Orderbook Analytics
 ==============================

-A short description of the project.
+A small assessment project.
+Cleans and aggregates orderbook data.
+Then creates predictive model for orderbook features.

 Project Organization
 ------------